magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

   -r, --requires REQUIRES     Conj REQUIRES onto extra namespaces to pre-load into the pool of test pods for speed.
 ```

-As you see, there is a `-n` command line option we could use to specify
+As you see, there is a `-n` command line option (i.e. `:namespaces`
-a namespace to be run.
+when used inside `build.boot`) we could use to specify a namespace to
+run tests in.

 Let's try it